The domain-of-dependence stabilization for cut-cell meshes is fully discretely stable: Postponed proofs

-We observe a similar behavior for both types of nodes: For the second order methods, we still be barely a difference between the two choices.
+We observe a similar behavior for both types of nodes: For the second order methods, we still see barely a difference between the two choices.
 Considering the higher orders, the time step dependent DoD required a slightly loose CFL condition for small cut cells, as it strongly shifts for the larger cut cells.
 We also observe, that this gets more crucial, the higher the order of the scheme.
 This is exactly what we would expect, as small values for $\lambda_c$ reduce the amount of stabilization, that is necessary for small cut cells and tends to be problematic for larger ones.
 As in ``practice'', there are cut cells of arbitrary sizes.
 Therefore, the question of which parameters to choose reduces also to the highest possible CFL, that does not depend on a specific cut cell size, i.e. we aim to choose the lowest possible CFL value for a specific choice of $\lambda_c$.
 In that case, our optimal choice seems to be more suitable and will be even more for higher order methods for this model problem.
+Please note that the overall increased CFL values for the fourth-order case compared to the third-order case are due to the usage of the SSPRK(10,4), which uses more stages than necessary to achieve fourth-order accuracy to improve stability properties.

 Next, we want to investigate these methods for numerical convergence with the sharp CFL conditions.
 Specifically, we select the largest sharp CFL, such that all considered cases (the background method and the two DoD variants) for fixed nodes and polynomial degree are stable and refine the mesh by applying multiple cut cells, ranging from $\alpha = 10^{-3}$ to $\alpha = 0.49$.
 We also apply a safety factor of $0.95$ to the respective sharp CFL value to ensure that minor calculation errors do not impact stability.
 As shown in Figure~\ref{fig:convergence_1D}, convergence is achieved as expected.
 In Figure~\ref{fig:work_precision_1D}, we illustrate the error in relation to the number of time steps leading up to the final time of $T=1$, which correlates with the efficiency of the different schemes.
 For this case, we select the corresponding maximal sharp CFL number for which the method is stable and apply a safety factor of $0.99$.
 Here, we observe that the optimization results in at least the same and often smaller errors than the ``classic'' method, indicating that this operator norm-based choice not only contributes to a more favorable CFL condition but also impacts the actual accuracy.
 Once again, please note that these results pertain to the simple model problem for now.